python/cpython/Doc/library/ttk.rst

 label.

-The order in which data values are displayed may be controlled by setting the widget option displaycolumns.
+The order in which data values are displayed may be controlled by setting the widget option ``displaycolumns``.
 The tree widget can also display column headings.
 Columns may be accessed by number or symbolic names listed in the widget option columns.
 See `Column Identifiers`_.

 Each item is identified by an unique name.
 The widget will generate item IDs if they are not supplied by the caller.
-There is a distinguished root item, named {}.
+There is a distinguished root item, named ``{}``.
 The root item itself is not displayed; its children appear at the top level of the hierarchy.

-Each item also has a list of tags, which can be used to associate even bindings with individual items and control the appearance of the item.
+Each item also has a list of tags, which can be used to associate event bindings with individual items and control the appearance of the item.

 The Treeview widget supports horizontal and vertical scrolling, according to